haydonryan/bosh-aws-stub-generator/README.md

 # Cloud Foundry - BOSH deployment Stub Generator for AWS

 ## Introduction
+This tool is used for generating a bosh stub file after you have run bosh aws boostrap micro.
+It automates the generation of the inital stub.

 Making the correct changes to the stub and generating secure passwords is annoying.
 This ruby script automates as much as possible.